-- a.
-Applicants for the CJA Panel must be members in good standing of the federal bar of this District. - b.
-Applicants must maintain a primary, satellite, or shared office in this District. - c.
-Applicants must possess strong litigation skills and demonstrate proficiency with the federal sentencing guidelines, federal sentencing procedures, the Bail Reform Act, the Federal Rules of Criminal Procedure, and the Federal Rules of Evidence. - d.
-Applicants must have significant experience representing persons charged with serious criminal offenses and demonstrate a commitment to the defense of people who lack the financial means to hire an attorney. - e.
-Attorneys who do not possess the experience set forth above but believe they have equivalent other experience are encouraged to apply and set forth in writing the details of that experience for the Division CJA Committee's consideration.
+- d.
+Applicants must possess strong litigation skills and demonstrate experience in, knowledge of, and proficiency with the United States Sentencing Guidelines, federal sentencing procedures, the Bail Reform Act, the Federal Rules of Criminal Procedure, and the Federal Rules of Evidence. - e.
+Applicants must have significant experience representing persons charged with serious criminal offenses and demonstrate a commitment to the defense of people who lack the financial means to hire an attorney.

-4. Appointment to CJA Panel
+- f.
+Attorneys who do not possess the experience set forth above but believe they have equivalent other experience are encouraged to apply and set forth in writing the details of that experience for the Division CJA Committee. - 4.
+Appointment to Division CJA Panel

 After a review of the applications and comments from the Court and members of the Division CJA Committee, the Committee will recommend to the Court the appointment or reappointment of attorneys to the Division CJA Panel.
 An appointment to the Panel is no guarantee of reappointment or appointment as counsel in any particular Court proceeding.
 Due to the highly complex and demanding nature of capital and habeas corpus cases, special procedures will be followed for the eligibility and appointment of counsel in such cases.
-See Section XIV of this Plan.
+See Section XIV of this District Plan.